San9com/Spotify/README.md

 ## Acknowledgments

-Special thanks to the Spotify team abd their API for providing the data that powers this web app.
+Special thanks to the Spotify team and their API for providing the data that powers this web app.